no-chris/chord-symbol/README.md

 - [ ] select notation system for rendering (`english`, `latin`, `german`)
 - [ ] render to Nashville notation system
 - [ ] find chord individual notes
-- [ ] allow custom processing. `chord-symbol` use a pipe-and-filters architecture for both parsing and rendering.
+- [ ] allow custom processing. `ChordSymbol` use a pipe-and-filters architecture for both parsing and rendering.
 The plan is to allow for custom filters to be added if such capability is needed (add extra information on parsing, define custom rendering rules, etc.)